-"Youths should use one hand for education and the other for a gun to defend Islam," senior al-Shabab official Mukhtar Robow told the prize-giving ceremony in Elasha, 12 miles from Mogadishu.
-"Al-Shabab and othermilitant Islamist groups in Somalia have become famous for their zeal in enforcing their strict interpretation of Islamic purity," reported the Times.
+"Youths should use one hand for education and the other for a gun to defend Islam," senior al-Shabab official Mukhtar Robow ing ceremony in Elasha, 12 miles from Mogadishu.
+"Al-Shabab and othermilitant Islamtold the prize-givist groups in Somalia have become famous for their zeal in enforcing their strict interpretation of Islamic purity," reported the Times.